Scott Gilmore

-Scott Gilmore is a Canadian social entrepreneur, former Canadian foreign service officer, and writer who is known for founding the non-profit Building Markets and as an advocate for capitalist expansion in the international development and charity sectors.
+Scott Gilmore is a Canadian entrepreneur and policy advisor who has served as the principal secretary to the prime minister since 2026.
+He is also known for founding the non-profit Building Markets.

 Early life and education

 Gilmore was born in northern Manitoba, the son of hockey player Tom Gilmore and Collette Gilmore.
 He is the brother of actor Patrick Gilmore.
-The family settled in Edmonton, Alberta when his father played for the World Hockey Association version of the Edmonton Oilers.
+The family settled in Edmonton, Alberta, when his father played for the World Hockey Association version of the Edmonton Oilers.
 Gilmore obtained a Bachelor of Commerce degree at the University of Alberta, followed by a master's degree in international history from the London School of Economics.

 Career

 Gilmore was a Canadian foreign service officer who began his career in Jakarta.
 From that post he covered the civil war resulting from the Indonesian occupation of East Timor, and later joined the United Nations Transitional Administration in East Timor (UNTAET) peacekeeping mission under Sergio de Mello.
 In that role he became disillusioned with ineffective donor efforts to fight poverty.
 Based on this experience he quit his job as a diplomat in 2004 to launch the non-profit Building Markets. and focus on capitalism instead of aid as a sustainable poverty solution.

 In 2006 Gilmore led a World Bank study to trace spending in peacekeeping missions that revealed only 5% of donor money entered the local economies.
 Based on those findings Gilmore launched a project in Afghanistan to channel international spending through local small businesses.
 This approach was successful and expanded to other countries.
 Building Market's "buy local" policy was officially adopted by NATO, the United States government, and the United Nations.
 In 2013 Gilmore was appointed to by the External Advisory Group overseeing the merger of the Canadian Department of Foreign Affairs and International Trade with the Canadian International Development Agency.
 He had previously been supportive of the merger.